mindersec/minder/docs/docs/ref/cli/minder_auth_offline-token_revoke.md

 ```
   -f, --file string    The file that contains the offline token (default "offline.token")
   -h, --help           help for revoke
-  -t, --token string   The environment variable to use for the offline token.
+  -t, --token string   The offline token to revoke.
 Also settable through the MINDER_OFFLINE_TOKEN environment variable.
 ```

 ### Options inherited from parent commands